graipher/bluewalker/README.md

 For example, to search all devices which have device name in advertisement data use:
 `sudo ./bluewalker -device hci0 -filter-adtype 0x08,0x09`.
 See https://www.bluetooth.com/specifications/assigned-numbers/generic-access-profile for list of allowed AD Types.

+ * To filter devices based on the Advertising Data present, use `-filter-addata <type>,<value>;<type2>,<value2>`, where `type` is AD type value in hexadecimal and `value` is bytes the advertising data should start with.
+   For example, to show only devices whose Advertising Data contains Complete Local Name starting with letter `A` (0x41 in hex) use `sudo ./bluewalker -device hci0 -filter-addata 0x09,0x41`.
+More than one type, value pairs can be specified by separating them with `;`.
+   If multiple type, value -pairs are given the filter will match only devices whose Advertising Data conatains _all_ of the specified elements.

  * To filter devices based on IRK (Identity Resolving Key), use `-filter-irk <key>`, where _key_ is 128-bit Identity Resolving Key to use to resolve resolvable private addresses (see, for example [here](https://blog.bluetooth.com/bluetooth-technology-protecting-your-privacy)).